ayo-adeboyejo/aws-terraform/aws-s3-cloudfront-webhosting-terraform/README.md

 ## Project Overview

 In this project, CloudFront sits as the single public entry point in front of a private s3 bucket, serving content from edge locations around the world.
-Origin Access Control ensures that requests to S3 are signed and can only come from the specific CloudFront distribution — not from anyone with the bucket URL.
-Route 53 maps a custom domain name to the CloudFront distribution, so users reach the site via a clean domain rather than a raw CloudFront URL.
+Origin Access Control ensures that requests to S3 are signed and can only come from the specific CloudFront distribution.
+Route 53 maps a custom domain name to the CloudFront distribution, so users reach the site via a domain name rather than a raw CloudFront URL.

-The entire stack — bucket, permissions, CDN, DNS — is defined as code and reproducible in a single `terraform apply`.
+The entire stack (bucket, permissions, CDN, DNS) is defined as code and reproducible in a single `terraform apply`.